DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 - [AppointmentTooltip](../reference/appointment-tooltip.md) - renders a appointment tooltip with editing controls
 - [AppointmentForm](../reference/appointment-form.md) - renders an appointment editing form
 - [Appointments](../reference/appointments.md) - renders appointments

+## User Interactions

+The React Scheduler provides a functionality to manage the data source via user interface.
+End-user can add, edit and delete appointments by built-in UI controls.
+Rules below introduce to user's editing manipulations.

+### Add an Appointment

+1. Double clicks a cell in a timetable.
+The appointment editing form will be shown.
+2. In the form, specifies required fields and clicks the `Create` button.
+This will create an appointment and add it.

+### Update an Appointment

+- Double clicks an appointment.
+The appointment editing form will be shown.
+- Clicks an appointment.
+The appointment tooltip will be shown with an `Edit` button.
+The `Edit` button will open an appointment editing form.

+### Delete an Appointment

+- Clicks an appointment.
+The appointment tooltip will be shown with a `Delete` button.

 ## Basic Setup